mcavs/JMEEP_paper/README.md

 | week_37                 | the number of clicks thirty-seven weeks after the course starts                     | numeric      | [0, X]          |

-The dataset given in `dataset.csv`.
+The dataset is given in `dataset.csv`.

 ## Results

 The generated counterfactuals by each method and their quality criteria are stored in `eval_files` folder.
-The files in this folder created in Steps 6-9 above.
+The files in this folder are created in Steps 6-9 above.

 ## Plot